thoughtbot/flightdeck/aws/deploy-role-bindings/README.md

 You can use the [github-actions-eks-deploy-role module] to create a role suitable for use in a GitHub Actions workflow.

-Once the deploy service account and role have been created, you must map them in your [eks-auth] config:
+Once the deploy role bindings have been created, you must map them in your [eks-auth] config:

 ``` hcl
 # In your platform configuration